drlsn/gwent-clone-api-doc/README.md

 ### Initial Qualities

 &nbsp;&nbsp;&nbsp;&nbsp; This is going a huge part of this project.
 On the other hand I could just start coding right now, without planning off the top of my head and it would proabably give some effects, but I wouldn't have much control on the quality of the project.
 Maybe if the time was a problem, then sure, there is always a trade off - better quality = more time spent.
 But what do I even mean by quality?
 ISO!

+ISO diagram PNG! link!
+tables !!
+3!

 ### Deliverables